Legendary Tamil Sangams: Three legendary Sangams

-Sangam legends

 Early literature from the pre-Pallava dynasty period does not contain any mention of the Sangam academies, although some early poems imply a connection between the city of Madurai, which later legends associate with the third Sangam, and Tamil literature and the cultivation of the language.
 The earliest express references to the academies are found in the songs of Appar and Sampandar, Shaivite poets who lived in the 7th century.
 The first full account of the legend is found in a commentary to the Iraiyanar Akapporul by Nakkīrar (c.
 7th/8th century CE).
 Nakkīrar describes three "Sangams" (caṅkam) spanning thousands of years.

-The first Sangam (mutaṟcaṅkam) is described as having been held at "the Madurai which was submerged by the sea", lasted a total of 4400 years, and had 549 members, which supposedly included some gods of the Hindu pantheon such as Siva, Kubera, Murugan and Agastya.
-A total of 4449 poets are described as having composed songs for this Sangam.
-There were 89 Pandiya kings starting from Kaysina valudi to Kadungon were decedents and rulers of that period.

-The second Sangam (iṭaicaṅkam) was convened in Kapatapuram.
-This Sangam lasted for 3700 years and had 59 members, with 3700 poets participating.
-There were 59 Pandiya kings starting from Vendercceliyan to Mudattirumaran were decedents and rulers of that period.
-This city was also submerged in sea.
-The third Sangam (kaṭaicaṅkam) was purportedly located in the current city of Madurai and lasted for 1850 years.
-There were 49 Pandiya kings starting from Mudattirumaran (who came away from Kabadapuram to present Madurai) to Ukkirapperu Valudi were decedents and rulers of that period.
-The academy had 49 members, and 449 poets are described as having participated in the Sangam.